 If you’ve asked yourself, can personal trainers teach a group fitness class?
 A good rule-of-thumb is that some formats are more general, such as strength, core, or stretching; these classes normally do not require a special group-training certification (it will depend on your facility).
 However, if you are looking to teach under a branded name like Zumba, Les Mills, or Insanity there will most often be training or certification needed.

 When choosing a branded format, it is also important to consider whether there are additional fees associated with staying certified.
 For example, after completing a Strong by Zumba training, instructors have one year to either retake their training or pay a monthly fee to continue using the class name.

 In many cases, these additional fees do offer extra benefits, such as on-demand class content.
 This can save a lot of time when it comes to planning your class, so paying a monthly fee may prove to be worth it.

 Even if you are not teaching a branded class format, your facility may require that you have some education to confirm your credibility.
 A personal training certification certainly shows you have knowledge of the human body and how to give a good workout, but it may be missing elements.

 Group fitness or group exercise certifications provide instructors with many tools to use when working with a crowd of participants.
 They teach you how to cue effectively, count music, interact with your class, utilize equipment effectively, and keep people coming back.

-Moreover, obtaining a certification provides you with knowledge to help develop your teaching style.
+Moreover, obtaining a certification provides you with the knowledge to help develop your teaching style.
 If you have only ever attended a class with one or two instructors, you will probably mimic what you’ve seen them do.

 With the knowledge you obtain in certification, you can use what you’ve learned from other instructors and combine it with what you’ve learned in your studies.
 This will give you a style that is unique to you and makes you stand out among other instructors.